TimSchoonbeek/IndustReal/readme.md

 ## Action recognition (AR)
-The instructions on reproducing the AR baseline, along with the required code, will soon be available!
+The instructions on reproducing the AR baseline, along with the required code, can be found [here](https://github.com/TimSchoonbeek/IndustReal/blob/main/AR/readme.md).

 ## Assembly state detection (ASD)
-The instructions on reproducing the ASD baseline, along with the required code, will soon be available!
+The instructions on reproducing the ASD baseline, along with the required code, can be found [here](https://github.com/TimSchoonbeek/IndustReal/blob/main/ASD/readme.md).

 ## Sensor information